Channapatna

-Channapatana is a city and taluk headquarters in Ramanagara District, Karnataka, India.
-Channapatna is approximately 60kms from Bangalore and 80kms from Mysore.
-The Kannadiga film actor Kishore was born here in 1974.
+Channapattana or Chennapattana is a city located on the banks of Kanva river and taluk headquarters in, Bangalore south district.
+Channapatna is approximately 60 km from Bangalore and 75 km from Mysore.
+Channapatna toys are popular all over the world and have geographical indication tag.

 Geography

 Channapatna has an average elevation of 739 metres (2424 ft).

 Total length of roads is 108.20 km.
 Total water supply is 70.50 litres per capita per day.
 This means a per capita water supply of 65.50 litres.
 In summer the temperature is 32 °C. In winter it is 19 °C.

 Channapatna is located on the Bangalore - Mysore highway.
-It is about 55 km from Bangalore and 80 km from Mysore.
+It is about 60 km from Bangalore,75 km from Mysore and 36 km from Mandya.

 Demographics

-As of 2011 India census, Channapatna City Municipal Council has population of 71,942 of which 36,098 are males while 35,844 are females as per report released by Census India 2011.
+As of the 2011 India census, Channapatna City Municipal Council has a population of 71,942 (36,098 males and 35,844 females) as reported by Census India 2011.